Albert0147/G-SFDA/README.md

 ## Continual Source-free Domain Adaptation

-In Continual_SFDA folder, you can find the code for continual SFDA, where the source mdoel is adapted to a sequence of target domains and expeceted to keep good performance on all old domains.
+In Continual_SFDA folder, you can find the code for continual SFDA, where the source model is adapted to a sequence of target domains and expeceted to keep good performance on all old domains.